 From God’s words we clearly see that God incarnate must have normal humanity, otherwise, He would not be God’s incarnation.
 In outward appearance, the incarnate God looks like an ordinary and normal man, and there is nothing supernatural about His humanity.
 So, if we measure Christ using our conceptions and imaginings, we will never acknowledge or accept Christ.
 At most we’ll just acknowledge that He is a prophet sent by God, or one whom God uses.
 If we want to really know Christ, we must study His words and work to see if that which He expresses is God’s own voice, if the words He expresses are manifestations of God’s disposition and all that God has and is, and see if His work and the truth that He expresses can save mankind.
 Only then can we know, accept, and obey Christ.
 If we do not seek the truth, do not investigate God’s work, even if we hear Christ’s words and see the facts of Christ’s work, we will still not know Christ.
 Even if we are with Christ from morning till night, we’ll still treat Him like an ordinary man and will thus resist and condemn Christ.
 Actually, to acknowledge and accept Christ, all we need to do is recognize God’s voice and acknowledge that He does God’s work.
 But to know Christ’s divine substance and thereby achieve true obedience to Christ and love the practical God, we must discover the truth within Christ’s words and work, see God’s disposition and all that God has and is, see God’s holy substance, almightiness, and wisdom, see that God is lovely and appreciate His earnest intentions.
 Only in this way can we truly obey Christ and worship the practical God in our heart.

 We believers all know that the way which the Lord Jesus preached, the word He expressed, the mysteries of the kingdom of heaven which He revealed, and the demands which He made of us humans were all the truth, all God’s own voice, and were all manifestations of God’s life disposition and all that He has and is.
 The miracles He performed—healing the sick, casting out demons, calming the wind and sea, feeding five thousand with five loaves of bread and two fish, and raising the dead—were all manifestations of God’s own authority and power, which no created man is possessed of or capable of.
 Those that sought the truth at the time, like Peter, John, Matthew, and Nathanael, recognized from the Lord Jesus’ word and work that He is the promised Messiah, and so followed Him and received His salvation.
 Whereas the Jewish Pharisees, despite hearing the Lord Jesus’ sermons and seeing Him perform miracles, still saw Him as just an ordinary person, with no power or stature, and so they dared brazenly resist and condemn Him without the slightest fear.
 In the end they committed the greatest of sins in nailing the Lord Jesus to the cross.
 The lesson of the Pharisees calls for deep reflection!
 This clearly exposes their truth-hating and God-hating antichrist nature, and reveals the foolishness and ignorance of corrupt humankind.
 At present, the incarnate Almighty God, just like the Lord Jesus, does the work of God Himself within normal humanity.
-Almighty God expresses all the truths which corrupt humankind requires to, and carries out the work of judgment starting from the house of God in the last days.
+Almighty God expresses all the truths which corrupt humankind requires to be saved, and carries out the work of judgment starting from the house of God in the last days.
 Not only does He judge and expose the satanic nature of corrupt mankind and the truth of their corruption, He has also revealed all of the mysteries of God’s six-thousand-year management plan of saving mankind, elucidated the path by which mankind can be freed from sin, achieve sanctity, and be saved by God.
 He has revealed God’s inherent righteous disposition, all that God has and is, and God’s unique power and authority….
 Almighty God’s word and work are a complete manifestation of the identity and substance of God Himself.
 These days, all those that follow Almighty God have heard God’s voice in the word and work of Almighty God, have seen the manifestation of God’s word in the flesh and come before Almighty God’s throne, receiving God’s purification and perfection.
 Those of the religious world who still deny, resist, and condemn Almighty God have made the same mistake as the Jewish Pharisees, treating Christ of the last days, Almighty God, like any other ordinary person, without bothering to put the slightest effort into seeking and studying all the truths which Almighty God has expressed, thus they nailing God to the cross once again and enraging God’s disposition.
-As one can see, if we hold on to our conceptions and imaginations, and don’t seek and study the truths which Christ expresses, we will be incapable of recognizing the expressed by Christ, will be unable to accept and obey Christ’s work, and will never receive in the last days.
+As one can see, if we hold on to our conceptions and imaginations, and don’t seek and study the truths which Christ expresses, we will be incapable of recognizing theexpressed by Christ, will be unable to accept and obey Christ’s work, and will never receive in the last days.
 If we don’t understand the truth of the incarnation, we won’t be able to accept and obey God’s work, we will condemn Christ and resist God, and we will also be likely to receive God’s punishment and curses.
 So, in our faith, to be saved by God, it is extremely important that we seek the truth and understand the mystery of the incarnation!

 from the movie script of The Mystery Of Godliness